STEVE SCHWARTZ – FOUNDING EXECUTIVE DIRECTOR

 REV. DR. AMBROSE CARROLL, GREEN THE CHURCH & CHURCH BY THE SIDE OF THE ROAD

-A graduate of Oakland High School, Ambrose holds a B.S. in Clinical/Community Psycology from Florida Memorial University, a Masters in Divinity from Morehouse School of Religion, a Doctor of Divinity from United Theological Seminry, and a Masters of Buisness Administration from Golden Gate University’s Ageno School of Buisness.
-In 2009, Ambrose founded the Renewal Worship Center Christian Church of Denver, Colorado as one of the first foundationally enviormentally friendly churches in the country.
+A graduate of Oakland High School, Ambrose holds a B.S. in Clinical/Community Psychology from Florida Memorial University, a Masters in Divinity from Morehouse School of Religion, a Doctor of Divinity from United Theological Seminary, and a Masters of Business Administration from Golden Gate University’s Ageno School of Business.
+In 2009, Ambrose founded the Renewal Worship Center Christian Church of Denver, Colorado as one of the first foundationally environmentally friendly churches in the country.
 Carrol and his family are presently expanding their work to the Bay Area creating a National Campaign to “Green the Church”.

 RABBI ELANA ROSEN-BROWN, CONGREGATION RODEF SHOLOM